erykpiast/cross-tester/README.md

 `-u` and `-a` (those three are only required parameters), code with `-c` and list of browsers with `-b` (the last one has to be valid JSON object, so I recommend to simply edit executable file).
 Full-featured CLI program is coming!

+## Notes
+Mobile browsers on BrowserStack doesn't work really well.
+It seems like issue of the service, but maybe can be resolved on client side.
+Help is appreciated.